peterfairfield/anaxis/p/beruni.md

+Edo Beruni
-Edo Beruni– Newest initiate into the Presence.
+ + Newest initiate into the Presence.